augustosamame/ecommerce/README.md

 rails db:migrate
 ```

 Note: special care needs to be taken when creating and copying over a migration with relations from the namespaced engine, since rails fails to recognize the namespace for the foreign keys.
-See create_ecommerce_backoffice_variants for a working example
+See create_ecommerce_product_skus for a working example
 Basically you have to remove the foreign_key: true from the field and add the foreign key manually by using:

 ```
-add_foreign_key :ecommerce_backoffice_product_variants, :ecommerce_backoffice_products, column: :product_id
+add_foreign_key :ecommerce_product_skus, :ecommerce_products, column: :product_id
 ```

+## Configuration
+The following configurations need to be set by creating ecommerce.rb in initializers/ecommerce.rb:

+Ecommerce.ecommerce_layout = "canvas_ecommerce"
+Ecommerce.use_main_app_header = true
+Ecommerce.use_main_app_footer = true
+Ecommerce.use_main_app_javascripts = true
+Ecommerce.use_engine_header = false
+Ecommerce.use_engine_footer = false
+Ecommerce.logo = "PATH_TO_LOGO"

 ## Contributing
 Contribution directions go here.